nyagato-00/predictor/README.md

 Predictor
 =========

 Fast and efficient recommendations and predictions using Ruby & Redis.
-Used in production over at [Pathgather](http://pathgather.com) to recommend content to users.
+Used in production over at [Pathgather](http://pathgather.com) to generate course similarities and content recommendations to users.

 ![](https://www.codeship.io/projects/5aeeedf0-6053-0131-2319-5ede98f174ff/status)